syltensylten/nvim/README.md

 * Minimal?
 * Power User?
 * Full IDE?
+An example directory structure and plugin configuration for each of those is included below.

 **2. Choose directory structure**
 - If you prefer vimscript, use an `init.vim`